-Begin with Evolving Role of Supply Chain Management.
-After that, courses may be taken in any order provided the prerequisites are met.
-Substitutions You may take one elective outside the certificate curriculum, if you receive prior approval from the Academic Services Department.
-To receive your certificate Upon completion of the course sequence you may request your Supply Chain Management Certificate Completion Review .
+Students new to the industry should begin with Quality Systems for Medical Devices FDA QSR and ISO 13485.
+For those with experience in this field, courses can be taken in any order provided the prerequisites are met.
 PROJECT AND PROGRAM MANAGEMENT Cost: \$5,130-\$6,250 + est. course materials: \$500 Required Credits: 7 courses (15 quarter units).
 Take 4 required courses (10.5 quarter units) and 2-3 elective courses (minimum 4.5 quarter units).
 Duration: A full-time student can complete the certificate in 9-12 months.
 Certificate Description As practiced by PMI®-certified Silicon Valley leaders Establish business needs.